Acebeam E10 Osram (White) Flashlight Review

 Not one single thing is included for carry of the E10.
 No pocket clip (though there appears to be a place to attach one on the tail end).
 No pouch, no lanyard (and no lanyard holes).
 No magnet (and the light is small enough that a magnet would probably work).

 Surprisingly the light is more or less pocket friendly.
-Maybe cargo pockets….
+Maybe cargo pockets…

 Power and Runtime

-The E10 is powered by a single liion cell.
+The E10 is powered by a single lithium-ion cell.
 In this case, it’s a 26350, a generally “rare” cell, which is included with the light.
 I’d love to see an 26650 body offered for the head down the road.

-The included cell is a 2000mAh “flat top” (flat with just a little bit of bump).
+The included cell is a 2000mAh “flat-top” (flat with just a little bit of bump).
 It also sports micro-USB charging.

 There’s a little red/green indicator dot on the positive end of the cell (seen below left, at around 2 o’clock.)